 In FY95, engineers completed ADCAP and achieved Milestone III in the second quarter (US\$1.779 million).
 Programmers initiated AIEWS Phase I Development, including Phase E, funded at US\$16.335 million.
 Engineers conducted Signature Measurement DT-III on DD 963 class ships.
 The OT-III element of DT/OT was canceled in favor of OPTEVFOR DT III observation, Fleet applications, and additional threat-representative systems.
-There was a DT-III of the R&D installation on the USS WADSWORTH (FFG 9).
-The program office conducted hardkill/softkill integration effectiveness modeling and simulation (US\$5.800 million).
+There was a DT-III of the R&D installation on the USS Wadsworth (FFG 9).
+The program office conducted hardkill/softkill integration effectiveness modeling and simulation (US\$5.8 million).
 US\$2.4 million was used to forward-finance FY96.

-In FY96, planners continued AIEWS Increment I Development; conducted AIEWS Broad Agency Announcement (BAA) study, spending US\$5.457 million into this effort.
-They used US\$3.722 million to complete the RCSR design package for the DDG-993 class of ships and conducted DT III on the CG 47 class.
+In FY96, planners continued AIEWS Increment I development; conducted the AIEWS Broad Agency Announcement (BAA) study, spending US\$5.457 million.
+They used US\$3.722 million to complete the RCSC design package for the DDG-993 class of ships and conducted DT III on the CG 47 class.
 The Navy initiated a RAM improvement program, including maintenance and reduced installation cost initiatives.
 Engineers continued signature measurement tests and conducted effectiveness modeling and simulation.
 US\$4.359 was budgeted to initiate the acceleration of an advanced ES capability.

-FY97 plans were to continue AIEWS Increment 1 development by consolidating AIEWS BAA results into RFP for E&MD contract award (US\$4.358 million).
-US\$3.520 million was budgeted for OUTLAW BANDIT signature measurement tests and continuing P3I and signature improvements, including RAM improvement program.
-US\$128,000 was reserved for Small Business Innovation Research (SBIR) assessment and US\$651,000 used to forward finance FY98 OUTLAW BANDIT requirements.
+FY97 plans were to continue AIEWS Increment 1 development by consolidating AIEWS BAA results into RfP for EMD contract award (US\$5.823 million).
+US\$2.318 million was budgeted for OUTLAW BANDIT signature measurement tests and continuing PI and signature improvements, including RAM improvement program.

-The FY98 plan budgets US\$ 2.819 million to continue the OUTLAW BANDIT signature measurement tests and systems engineering improvements, including a test & evaluation cost reduction initiative.
-Designers will continue the P3I and signature/RAM improvement program.
+The FY98 plan budgeted US\$ 2.652 million to continue the OUTLAW BANDIT signature measurement tests and systems engineering improvements, including a test and evaluation cost reduction initiative.
+Designers continued the P3I and signature/RAM improvement program.

-The plans for FY99 are to use US\$3.067 for the OUTLAW BANDIT signature measurement tests and systems engineering improvements, along with the T&E cost reduction initiative as well as P3I and signature/RAM improvement program.
+The plans for FY99 call for using US\$2.012 million for the OUTLAW BANDIT signature measurement tests and systems engineering improvements, along with the T&E cost reduction initiative, as well as for the P3I and signature/RAM improvement program.

 Project U2178 - Quick Reaction Combat Capability Improvements (QRCC).
-The QRCC program provides the multisensor integration and hardkill/softkill coordination to improve current system performance with respect to short range anti-air ship self-defense.
-It is intended to leverage recent critical experiments and RAIDS program efforts to upgrade existing short range anti-air warfare defenses by providing a quick reaction capability through flexible embedded doctrine that coordinates the detect-through-engage sequence for in-service equipment.
-In particular, QRCC applies multisensor integration to existing sensors, upgrades and integrates RAIDS for support of local command and control, integrates and coordinates weapon systems, and provides a first level of hardkill/softkill integration.
+The QRCC program provides the multisensor integration and hardkill/softkill coordination to improve system performance with respect to short- range anti-air ship self defense.
+QRCC applies multisensor integration to existing sensors, upgrades and integrates RAIDS for support of local command and control, integrates and coordinates weapon systems, and provides first level hardkill/softkill integration.

 QRCC architecture centers on the distributed processing concept and will be incrementally implemented via a MK 1 Ship Self-Defense System (SSDS) focusing on integration of RAM, CIWS and the SLQ-32 electronic countermeasures system, followed by a Mark 1 system which integrates NSSMS, CIWS, RAM, SLQ-32 and the MK 23 TAS across a broad ship class spectrum.
-It integrates existing system elements via a fiber optic local area network and uses an advanced display system currently under development for system operation, maintaining form, fit and function of the OJ-194 console.
-This project provides for full scale EMD of SSDS leading to production and installation.
+It integrates existing system elements via a fiber optic local area network and uses an advanced display system currently under development for system operation, maintaining the form, fit and function of the OJ-194 console.
+This project provides for full-scale EMD of SSDS leading to production and installation.